omnius45467/geekwise-alexa-course/src/app/markdown/day_3/day_3.md

 In order to actually use custom skills, you will need to send a Application ID along with every request to the servers.
 Down below we will see that every time a function is called it is passed through a `handler`.
 This Application ID is placed in the session.

+A skill is essentially a set of callbacks that send json back and forth between a server and the Alexa enabled device.

 #### Step by Step

+1. To start developing a skill you will need to log into your AWS account that you created on the first day.
+2. Click on the lambda section on the homepage.
+3. On the nxt screen create a Lambda function.
+4.

 #### Example Skill from AWS Lambda